What is a trademark?

 As soon as you know which trade mark your business wants to use.
 A trade mark does not already have to be in use to apply, although in certain jurisdictions you may need to proof use of the trade mark before it can be registered.
 In fact it is very important to have the interest in the trade mark registered as soon as possible to prevent a third party beating you to it.

 As there are multiple procedures during any trade mark application, it is difficult to predict with any certainty the duration of the entire process through to registration.
-However, barring any official objection or opposition from third parties, we would expect a UK trade mark application to be registered within 4 months whilst an EU trade mark application can take around 6 months.
+However, excluding any official objection or opposition from third parties, we would expect a UK trade mark application to be registered within 4 months whilst an EU trade mark application can take around 6 months.

 So long as your trade mark is still in use, it remains valid for 10 years following registration.
 It is possible to renew your trade mark for 10 year periods indefinitely thereafter for as long as it is of interest to your business.
 The oldest registered trade mark, the Bass triangle, dates back to 1865 and is still prominently used today.

 The serious downside in doing your own legal work, without professional help, is that you may not do the job correctly and could also incur unnecessary costs.
-You get no insight into whether a brand is suitable for registration or whether you may be infringing on the trade mark rights of a third party.
+You get no insight into whether a brand is suitable for registration, or whether you may be infringing on the trade mark rights of a third party.

 tidman-icon-blue

-How can we help you with Trademarks?
+How can we help you with Trade Marks?

 We specialise in trademark registration in a simple, proactive and cost-effective way.
 We will work with you or your creative agency to protect your brand name, logo, company name and corporate identity.
 We will overcome any legal obstacles to trademark registration and support you throughout the entire brand development and protection process.
 Our trademark services include: